 Colorado uses a tiered teacher licensing structure.
 The first stage is an Initial License.
-In order to be approved by the Colorado Department of Education for the Initial License, which is valid for three years, applicants must complete a bachelor’s degree and approved teacher preparation program and pass a criminal background check as well as Colorado’s exams for educators.
+In order to be approved by the Colorado Department of Education for the Initial License, which is valid for three years, applicants must complete a bachelor’s degree and approved teacher preparation program and pass a criminal background check as well as the appropriate content assessments for educators.